Topher Grace: Other ventures

 Grace has long held an interest in making fan edits of popular films, particularly those involving Star Wars.
 He has stated that this has become a source of relaxation for him.
 His edits were shared on his now-defunct pop-culture website Cereal Prize.

 In 2012, he edited the Star Wars prequel trilogy into one 85-minute film, titled Star Wars: Episode III.5: The Editor Strikes Back and showed it to select audiences.
-The edit utilized original footage, music from the Clone Wars series, and a portion from Anthony Daniels' audiobook recordings.
+The edit utilized original footage, music from The Clone Wars animated series, and a portion from Anthony Daniels' audiobook recordings.

 In 2014, he created a cut of Boogie Nights that served as a reconstruction of the character Brock Landers' fake movie Angels Live in My Town.

 In 2018, he created his own edit of The Hobbit, stating that "I think that maybe The Hobbit should've been one movie, and many people would agree.
 Money drives a lot of those franchises.
 It's better when the art leads."
 He specifically edited this as a way to relax while portraying David Duke in Spike Lee's BlacKkKlansman.

 In 2019, Grace and editor Jeff Yorkes started a Twitter account for "Lou's Cafe", the pseudonym by which the two credit their work.
 The name comes from the diner featured in the film Back to the Future.
 Later that year, he and Yorkes were commissioned by Pixar to edit a retrospective for Toy Story 4, which was titled "Toy Story 4 Ever" and released on Pixar's YouTube account.

 Personal life

 Grace started dating actress Ashley Hinshaw in January 2014.
 They were engaged in January 2015 and married near Santa Barbara, California, on May 29, 2016.
-They have two children and were expecting a third as of September 2022.
+They have three children.

 Grace is a supporter of the microfinance organization FINCA International.